justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-tax-engine/README.md

         return LanguageUtil.get(resourceBundle, "flat-tax");
     }
     ```

     > This returns the name of the tax engine, as a short String.
-It should work similarly to the `getDescription()` method.
+It works similarly to the `getDescription()` method.

 ### Create Your Tax Calculation